-Feature Proposed Activity Footprint SCL Assessment Area plains and the southern half may contain more undulating land. the Proposed Activity Footprint is generally described as uniform fine cracking, smooth faced peds, grey clay horizon underlain by The soil type within the northern section of the Proposed Activity Footprint is generally described as uniform fine cracking, smooth faced peds, grey clay horizon underlain by grey/mottled clay.
+Feature Proposed Activity Footprint SCL Assessment Area plains and the southern half may contain more undulating land.
+Soils The soil type within the northern section of the Proposed Activity Footprint is generally described as uniform fine cracking, smooth faced peds, grey clay horizon underlain by grey/mottled clay.
+The soil type within the northern section of the Proposed Activity Footprint is generally described as uniform fine cracking, smooth faced peds, grey clay horizon underlain by grey/mottled clay.
 The soil type towards the southern half is generally described as uniform fine cracking, smooth faced peds, dark clay horizon underlain by brown/mottled clay.
 The soil type towards the southern half is generally described as uniform fine cracking, smooth faced peds, dark clay horizon underlain by brown/mottled clay.
 Site-specific soil studies have been undertaken for the purposes of this application report.
 Further details are discussed in 3.0 of this report.
 Site-specific soil studies have been undertaken for the purposes of this application report.
 Further details are discussed in 3.0 of this report.